huggingface/transformers/docs/source/en/tasks/image_feature_extraction.md

 [[open-in-colab]]

 Image feature extraction is the task of extracting semantically meaningful features given an image.
 This has many use cases, including, image similarity and image retrieval.
-Moreover, every computer vision model can be used for image feature extraction, where one can remove the task-specific head (image classification, object detection etc) and get the features.
+Moreover, most computer vision models can be used for image feature extraction, where one can remove the task-specific head (image classification, object detection etc) and get the features.
 These features are very useful on a higher level: edge detection, corner detection and so on, as well as containing information about the real world (e.g. what a cat looks like) depending on how deep the model is.
 Therefore, these outputs can be used to train new classifiers on a specific dataset.

 In this notebook, we will: